daniel5151/blog/content/post/automating-ac-nyc.md

 My rental apartment's AC unit can only be controlled using these retro-looking _analog_ knob-based controls, mounted right onto the unit.
 No separate wall-mounted thermostat, no remote control... nothin' fancy whatsoever.

-These knobs work... but having to constantly stand up and and fiddle with them gets annoying pretty quick.
+These knobs work... but having to constantly stand up and fiddle with them gets annoying pretty quick.

 <p align="center">
   <img src="/blog/assets/automating-ac-nyc/aircon-controls-crop.jpg" width="400px">